geoserver/geoserver/doc/en/user/source/geowebcache/webadmin/blobstores.rst

 Base Directory
 ~~~~~~~~~~~~~~
-The directory where the cashed data is stored.
+The directory where the cached data is stored.

 Disk block size
 ~~~~~~~~~~~~~~~